quixio/quix-samples/python/write/NY-Citibikes/README.md

-# NY Bikes I - CitiBike API
+# NY bikes I - CitiBike API

-In this sample you'll connect to the New York CitiBike API.
+You'll connect to the New York CitiBike API in this sample.

-## Requirements / Prerequisites
+## Requirements/prerequisites

 This is part of the Quix [data science tutorial](https://quix.ai/docs/guides/tutorials/data-science-tutorial.html).

-- NY Bikes I - Citibikes (this one): get real time availability of New York bikes.
+- NY bikes I - Citibikes (this one): get real time availability of New York bikes.
-- NY Bikes II - OpenWeather API: get real time weather forecasts for New York.
+- NY bikes II - OpenWeather API: get real time weather forecasts for New York.
-- NY Bikes III - Prediction: predict near future bikes availability in New York based on current bikes and weather forecasts.
+- NY bikes III - prediction: predict near future bikes availability in New York based on current bikes and weather forecasts.

 You will need an [OpenWeather (free) account](https://home.openweathermap.org/users/sign_up/) to complete this tutorial.

-## Environment Variables
+## Environment variables

-The code sample uses the following environment variables:
+This code sample uses the following environment variables:

-- **output**: This is the output topic for NY CitiBike data
+- **output**: This is the output topic for NY CitiBike data.

 ## Docs
-Check the Quix [data science tutorial](https://quix.ai/docs/guides/tutorials/data-science-tutorial.html) for more detail on how to complete the New York Bikes project.
+Visit the Quix [data science tutorial](https://quix.ai/docs/guides/tutorials/data-science-tutorial.html) for more details about how to complete the New York bikes project.

-Check out the [SDK Docs](https://quix.ai/docs/sdk/introduction.html) for detailed usage guidance
+Check out the [SDK docs](https://quix.ai/docs/sdk/introduction.html) for detailed usage guidance.

-## How to Run
+## How to run
-Create an account on [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) to Edit or Deploy this application without a local environment setup.
+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account to edit or deploy this application without a local environment setup.

-Alternatively, you can check [here](/python/local-development) how to setup your local environment.
+Alternativelly, you can learn how to set up your local environment [here](/python/local-development).